 Geographical location N48º 33’ 23” W124º 24’ 26”

 Beach Camp Town Park can be reached from the Trans Canada Highway.
 Take the Langford Parkway exit and follow along to reach Sooke Road (Hwy 14).
 Follow Highway 14 to Port Renfrew.
-Turn onto Parkinson Road at the Port Renfrew Ambulance Station 115 and follow the road along to the park.
+Turn onto Parkinson Road at the Port Renfrew Ambulance Station 115 and follow Tsonqua Drive to Queesto Drive.
+Look for the beach access trail at the junction of the road.
 It is about two and half hours of driving from Victoria.
 There is limited parking near the park.